myles-lewis/easylabel/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

 ## Update
+Update to version 0.2.7.
+In this version we have:

+* Added a new plotting feature for log p-value QQ plots.

+* Fixed bugs relating to use of matrices.

+## Update
 This is an update to version 0.2.4.
 In this version we have:

 * Added a feature to allow the option for label text, line and box colours to